 PTSD can affect different people in different ways.
 But for most, they tend to experience severe anxiety, mood swings, depression, aggression, irritability and insomnia.
 The mental health condition can also result in a person becoming triggered.
 What this term means about PTSD is that something that seems normal to most, for example, fireworks, can trigger a very serious panic attack that may involve a flashback to the traumatic event.
 Hallucinations are common during these events and can be distressing for all involved – as a result, a common concern is whether PTSD ever goes away.

 It is important to understand that PTSD won’t look the same for everyone.
-For example, as with all mental health conditions, hormones and how people are socialised as they grow up alter how post traumatic stress disorder presents itself.
+For example, as with all mental health conditions, hormones and how people are socialised as they grow up alter how post-traumatic stress disorder presents itself.

 When you look at the difference between men and women who have PTSD, you will see that men often experience symptoms of anger and perhaps even violent outbursts.
 In contrast, women tend to struggle more with anxiety and depression symptoms.